CGNS/cgns.github.io/CGNS-ReST-site/source/governance/support.rst

 This is a mailman system, if you want to join you have `to register on this page <https://lists.nasa.gov/mailman/listinfo/cgnstalk/>`_

-The mailing list archives are there:
+The mailing list archives are available from 2008 forward from: https://lists.nasa.gov/mailman/private/cgnstalk/ (you may need to sign up to be a member of CGNSTalk in order to view).
+For convenience, they are also given below, along with older archives extending back to 2000.

+:2000-2020:
+  Archives	(Gzipped Text File)

 <link to archives>

 .. _WebResources: